MaibornWolff/gocd-hipchat-plugin/README.md

-# Hipchat integration for GoCD
+# HipChat integration for GoCD

-This Plugin for GoCD enables Notifications to be posted on Hipchat.
+This Plugin for GoCD enables Notifications to be posted on HipChat.

+## Features

+* Get notified when any stage in your pipeline fails.
+* Configure a separate room for each pipeline.

 ## Building and testing

-To start GoCD inside a docker container run `make server` To build the jar and deploy it to the container run `make deploy`
+To start GoCD inside a docker container run `make server` To build the plugin jar and deploy it to the container run `make deploy`

 ## License